 The prize is control over the waters and management of the stock in a sustainable way.
 In the same vein, Scotland must have control over its waters.
 Ours are the fourth largest in Europe—they account for 60% of the UK’s waters, and 38% of current EU allowable catch.
 Scotland is therefore critical to the overall process.
 It is fine to argue for an overall UK framework, but that must be agreed with the devolved nations, not imposed on them.

 These concerns are echoed by the Scottish Fishermen’s Federation, which wants all EU powers devolved straight to Edinburgh, because it trusts the Scottish Government.
 Scotland also needs to be allocated budgets that are currently accessed via the EU, such as that from the European maritime and fisheries fund.
-Even that funding is proof of the low priority and weakness of the UK Government in negotiations with the EU.
+Even that funding is proof of the low priority that the UK Government give this and their weakness in negotiations with the EU.

 The forthcoming fisheries paper needs to flesh out a lot of things, so I hope that we will hear from the Minister about it.
 What will the quota management system be based on?
 We cannot continue a system that sees some of Scotland’s quotas traded, such as for blue whiting, or the top-slicing of The Hague preference quota, which has seen Scotland lose out on over 1,000 tonnes of whiting over the past five years.
 The UK Government really need to publish and implement the new fisheries concordat that was agreed by Ministers in August 2016.
 The Environment Secretary needs to ensure that licencing starts to eliminate the “slipper skippers”.
 If people cannot afford or access quota licences, the perceived opportunities for job creation will be lost.
 Quota hopping also needs to be addressed.